Denmark blocks motorway, rail links with Germany to stop refugee flow

 Police also asked the state-owned railway operator to stop all trains between Germany and Denmark until further notice.

 Vast numbers of people, many fleeing war and Islamic State in Syria, are trying to reach safety in EU countries willing to have them.
-Most have headed to Germany, but Sweden is also a favourite destination.
-Both countries have more generous policies for refugees than their EU neighbours.
+Most have headed to Germany, but Sweden is also a favorite destination.
+Both countries have more generous policies for refugees than their EU neighbors.

 Denmark is part of the EU's Schengen zone, where borders are meant to be open to allow free movement.
 When asked by Reuters whether blocking the road and rail links meant breaking with the Schengen system, a police spokesman he did not think so as he expected to traffic to start moving again soon, although he could not say when.